ethereum/execution-spec-tests/docs/tutorials/state_transition_bad_opcode.md

         # End of opc_valid
 ```

-As this is the end of the function, the next code line is unindented (compared to the function definition code).
+As this is the end of the function, the next code line is no longer indented (compared to the function definition code).

 This is a [`for` loop](https://docs.python.org/3/tutorial/controlflow.html#for-statements).
-For loops iterate over a sequnce, and the [`range`](https://docs.python.org/3/tutorial/controlflow.html#the-range-function) function, in this case, gives us the range 0..255.
+For loops iterate over a sequence, and the [`range`](https://docs.python.org/3/tutorial/controlflow.html#the-range-function) function, in this case, gives us the range 0..255.
 As with functions and `if` statements, the `for` loop has a colon and includes the indented code.

 ```python